Embassy of the United States, Athens

-The Embassy of the United States in Athens (Greek: Πρεσβεία των Ηνωμένων Πολιτειών στην Αθήνα. romanization: Presveía ton Inoménon Politeión stin Athína) is the embassy of the United States in Greece, in the capital city of Athens.
+The Embassy of the United States in Athens (Πρεσβεία των Ηνωμένων Πολιτειών στην Αθήνα; ISO) is the embassy of the United States in Greece, in the capital city of Athens.
 The embassy is charged with diplomacy and Greece–United States relations.
 The United States Ambassador to Greece is the head of mission of the United States to Greece.

 Kimberly Guilfoyle is currently the United States Ambassador.

 Facilities

 The chancery building in Athens was designed by Bauhaus architect Walter Gropius with consulting architect Pericles A. Sakellarios.
 It was constructed between 1959 and 1961 and is a protected architectural landmark.
 Gropius' design was in the characteristic simple Bauhaus form, inspired by the architecture of the Parthenon.

 In 2003, the U.S. Embassy and the Athens Municipality celebrated the addition of a welcoming green space, the Makedonon Street Park.
 The landscaping of this pedestrian walkway was prompted by heightened security requirements.

 A 2007 expansion added an office building, parking garage, compound entrances, fuel station, Marine Corps Security Guard quarters, swimming pool, and basketball court.
 The design of the new office building is intended to integrate well with the chancery, as well as with the adjacent Megaron Mousikis (Athens Concert Hall).
 The new office building enabled the embassy to bring onto the compound employees who have been working in leased space for many years.

 The office building is 5,026 m2 and includes office space for over 150 people.

 In September 2018, the embassy began a multi-year renovation that will provide additional office space and upgrade electrical and mechanical systems.
 The work is expected to cost $342 million and take four years to complete.
 Many of the components date to the building's construction in 1961.